Preparing to Teach a Climate EarthLabs Module

 The time scales and rates of change associated with Earth system and climate processes can be challenging to comprehend.
 How do we grasp a process that takes 10,000 years to complete, or put into context an event that took place millions of years ago?
 One goal of the Climate Literacy modules is to help strengthen student understanding of these larger-than-life time frames, which often involve rates of change that can seem extremely slow but that nevertheless produce dramatic results.

 Here is one simple example of slow change that most of us can relate to.
 If your soup needs some salt, you are likely to want to make that change quickly by turning the saltshaker upside down and giving it a few shakes.
-The soup will get just as salty if you shake that same amount of salt into an empty bowl and then add it to the soup one grain at a time, but that might take 15 minutes.
+However, the soup will get just as salty if you shake that same amount of salt into your hand and then add it to the soup one grain at a time, but that might take 15 minutes.
 If you added one grain of salt each hour, or one grain a day, or month, or year, the soup would eventually get just as salty—the change will be the same (if you kept the soup from evaporating, and lived long enough!)—but it would take significantly longer to get there.
-And along the way, it's unlikely you'd notice the change.
+And along the way, if you sample the soup once in a while, it's unlikely you'd notice the change because it is so gradual.

 Natural Earth system processes, like the examples of salting the soup, happen at very different rates.
 A tornado can develop quite quickly, like shaking the salt directly into the soup.
 Other processes, such as the changes in Earth's tilt and orbit that usher in a new ice age, happen so gradually that we cannot really sense the coming change in the human lifespan.
 It's like adding the salt a single grain per year.
 Ultimately the change can be dramatic, but noticing the incremental change along the way (in the context of a human lifetime) is not likely to happen.